AdamSobieski/Narratology/Content/Knowledge.md

 Using techniques like those indicated, above, collections of predicates, from multiple teams, in multiple .NET assemblies, can be organized and accessed &ndash; including compatibly with IntelliSense features.

-## Knowledgebase Interfaces
+## Knowledgebases

-These knowledgebase interfaces are being designed to simplify working with expressions, rules, and queries.
+The following knowledgebase interfaces are being designed to simplify working with expressions, rules, and queries.

 ```cs
 public interface IReadOnlyKnowledge